Vikplusplus/nx2-puzzle-code/README.md

 An implementation of algorithms for solving 2-column sliding puzzles (n×2 puzzles) written in C++.
 Features a web application for playing the puzzle and visualizing the algorithms.
 This project was developed as part of my Bachelor's thesis.
+The thesis is included in this project (Thesis.pdf) and it features a formal description and analysis as well as an evaluation of the algorithms.

 ## Requirements
 - **C++20 compatible compiler**